-Whilst the College takes data security very seriously and has numerous policies and security measures to protect personal data, there is a possibility that, either due to human error or to external factors from third parties (eg hacking attack), a data breach could happen
+Whilst the College takes data security very seriously and has numerous policies and security measures in place to protect personal data, there is a possibility that, either due to human error or to external factors from third parties (eg hacking attack), a data breach could happen.

-This breach may result in the unauthorised loss of, access to, deletion or alteration of personal data.
+17.2 This breach may result in the unauthorised loss of, access to, deletion or alteration of personal data.

-All College staff must immediately report any data breach, no matter how big or small, and whether or not a breach is likely to occur, is suspected of occurring or has actually occurred.
+All College staff must report immediately any data breach, no matter how big or small, and whether or not a breach is likely to occur, is suspected of occurring or has actually occurred.
 On no account should staff try to resolve the breach directly, contact the individual(s) affected or take any other action themselves.

-All College staff must report any breach/potential breach to both their line manager and the DPO Immediately it is known or suspected.
+All College staff must report any breach/potential breach to both their line manager and the Data Protection Officer immediately it is known or suspected by telephone or by email.